Ashraf0705/Ashraf0705/README.md

 ### 👨‍💻 About Me

-I'm a passionate Full-Stack Developer and AI/ML enthusiast from India, currently pursuing my B.Tech in CSE (AI & DS) at SASTRA DEEMED UNIVERSITY.
+I'm a passionate Full-Stack Developer and AI/ML enthusiast from India.
 I thrive on building intelligent, real-world applications that solve complex problems.
 My focus is on creating AI Agents to make work simpler and more efficient, and I am an expert in leveraging existing AI tools to maximize productivity.
 I am constantly improving my full-stack capabilities by integrating them with powerful AI.

 - 🔭 I’m currently working on enhancing my skills in **AI Agents** and **Full Stack + AI/ML Applications**.
 - 🌱 I’m currently working on solving real-world problems with **Creative, AI-driven Solutions**.